 John Meenk / Elder

 John is a self-employed native of Lynden Washington.
 He has enjoyed many and varied occupations and vocations: reading, contemplating, gardening, hiking, foundry, law, woodworking, and music.
-He is widowed and has no children.
+He is recently married to Johanna.
 In Christ alone is life, all else is a cheap substitute.
 I am His, body and soul!

 John Kroontje / Elder

 John and Lesa have made Victory their home and church family for their entire married life and have seen and experienced God’s love and faithfulness in action in their own lives and in the lives of their church family.
 They love Victory’s motto, “Pursue Jesus, Practice Love”.
 “This is how we know what love is: Jesus Christ laid down his life for us.
 And we ought to lay down our lives for our brothers and sisters” 1 John 3:16

 Nancy and Emmet came to VCF in 2011.
 Both have fallen in love with their church family here and therefore find themselves compelled to serve in any way that God directs them.

 Donny Boyd / Financial Secretary

 Donny joined VCF in 1999.
 Donny is a retired B-52H Instructor Pilot & Avionics Squadron Commander with the Air Force and a local emergency manager for fourteen years.
 He serves the Lord as Financial Secretary.